 Remember what you’re learning is situational

 Anything and everything can happen in a scene.
 There’s no tip, trick, or technique that applies to every situation.
-No instruction is the gospel of how to improvise.
+There is no One Way to improvise.
 What you’ve learned in one class may not apply in another.

 Learn from THIS teacher